ianballard/aws-prod-ready/README.md

 The template includes monitoring and alerting capabilities to ensure the health and performance of your infrastructure.
 It integrates with Amazon CloudWatch for monitoring your resources and applications, as well as sending notifications to the specified email distribution list for any alerts or issues that may arise.

+### APIs

+The AWS Production-Ready Starter Template also includes several pre-built APIs to help you get started with common functionality in your application:

+1. **Auth API**: This API provides three endpoints for user authentication:
+   * Sign Up: Allows users to register for an account.
+   * Confirm Sign Up: Confirms the user's registration with a verification code.
+   * Authenticate: Authenticates the user and provides an access token for further API requests.

+2. **User Management API**: This API includes five endpoints to manage users and their relationships:
+   * Associate Users: Allows users to establish associations with other users (e.g., "following" in a social media platform).
+   * Query Associated Users: Retrieves a list of users associated with the current user.
+   * Get User Profile: Retrieves the profile information for a specific user.
+   * Update User: Allows users to update their own profile information.
+   * Delete User: Enables users to delete their own account.

+3. **Search API** (available if OpenSearch is enabled): This API allows you to search for users based on various attributes, such as username, email, first name, or last name.
+It provides a single endpoint for submitting search queries.

+Each endpoint in the User Management and Search APIs is equipped with authorization models to determine if the principal user can access the requested resources.
+This ensures that your application enforces appropriate access controls and maintains user privacy.

+These pre-built APIs can significantly accelerate the development process by providing a solid foundation for common functionality in your application.

 ### Auto-Generated OpenAPI Specification

 The template includes automatic generation of OpenAPI specifications from API Gateway definitions.
 These specifications are published to an Amazon CloudFront distribution, making it easy for developers to access and maintain up-to-date documentation for your API.
 This feature streamlines the process of keeping your API documentation in sync with your actual API implementation, ensuring that developers always have accurate and up-to-date information about your API's capabilities and usage.
+Assuming the API stacks have been deployed, follow these steps to view the api definitions with a SwaggerUI:

+1. Set the CloudFront distribution: After deploying the stack, locate the CloudFront distribution URL that serves the API definitions.
+Update the client/api-docs/.env file with the appropriate distribution URL.

+2. Install dependencies: Navigate to the client/api-docs directory and run npm install to install the required dependencies for the API documentation viewer.

+3. Start the documentation viewer: From the client/api-docs directory, run npm start to start the documentation viewer.
+This will open a local development server in your default web browser, allowing you to interact with the auto-generated API documentation.

+### GitHub Actions Workflows

+The AWS Production-Ready Starter Template includes GitHub Actions workflows to automate various aspects of the development process.
+These workflows are divided into two categories:

+#### 1. Automatic Workflows

+These workflows run automatically on each push to the repository, ensuring that your code is consistently tested and adheres to best practices:

+* **Run Unit Tests**: Tests your application logic using the Pytest framework.
+* **Run Linting**: Checks your code for compliance with Python best practices, such as PEP 8, using the Flake8 linting tool.
+* **Run Security Static Code Analysis**: Performs static code analysis to identify potential security vulnerabilities in your code using the Bandit security linter.

+#### 2. Manual Workflows

+These workflows are manually triggered and designed to assist with specific development tasks:

+* **Create Ephemeral Env CI/CD**: This workflow allows you to create ephemeral environments for non-persistent resources, such as API Gateway and AWS Lambda functions.
+To run this workflow, you need to provide the source branch and a stage name for the new environment.
+This enables you to easily test and review changes in an isolated environment before merging them into your main branch.

+By incorporating these GitHub Actions workflows into your development process, you can maintain high-quality, secure code and streamline various tasks related to testing and deploying your application.

 ## Prerequisites